lwidm/nvim/README.md

 # Welcome to my Neovim Config!

-This repository sets up neovim for development, notetaking and text editing.
-The configuration is set up both for a windows and a linux environment and uses the MYSYSTEM environment variable to enable/disable device specific options.
+This repository sets up neovim for development, note taking and text editing.
+The configuration is set up both for a Windows and a Linux environment and uses the MYSYSTEM environment variable to enable/disable device specific options.

 Currently this config supports the following languages:
 * c++